Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Giants stats and trends

-- This season, the Giants have just two ATS wins in 10 games as an underdog of 6.5 points or more.
+- The Giants have covered the spread twice this year when underdogs by 6.5 points or more (in 10 chances).

-- New York's games this season have hit the over on five of 16 set point totals (31.2%).
+- New York's games this season have hit the over five times in 16 opportunities (31.2%).

-- When New York records more than 26.7 points, it is 2-0 against the spread and 1-1 overall.
+- When New York puts up more than 26.7 points, it is 2-0 against the spread and 1-1 overall.

-- When New York totals more than 370.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- New York is 2-0 against the spread and 1-1 overall when the team picks up more than 370.7 yards.

-- This season the Giants have turned the ball over 27 times, 11 more than the Football Team's takeaways (16).
+- The Giants have turned the ball over 27 times this season, 11 more turnovers than the Football Team have forced (16).

 Home and road insights

-- At home this season, New York is 3-4 against the spread and 3-4 overall.
+- New York is 3-4 against the spread, and 3-4 overall, at home this season.

-- New York has not gone over the total in seven home games this year.
+- New York has not hit the over in seven home games this season.

-- The average point total in Giants home games this season is 45.1 points, 7.1 more than this contest's over/under (38).
+- The average point total in Giants home games this season is 45.1 points, 7.1 more than this matchup's over/under (38).

-- Washington is 3-5 overall, and 3-5 against the spread, on the road.
+- Washington is 3-5 against the spread, and 3-5 overall, on the road.

-- This year, in five of eight away games Washington has hit the over.
+- In eight away games this year, Washington has gone over the total five times.

 Powered by Data Skrive.